 Respiratory Distress Syndrome (RDS) is a serious lung condition that primarily affects premature infants.
-It occurs when the lungs are not fully developed and lack a sufficient amount of surfactant, a substance that helps keep the air sacs in the lungs open.
-Without enough surfactant, the lungs collapse, making it difficult for the infant to breathe.
-This can lead to low oxygen levels in the blood and damage to the lungs’ delicate tissue.
-RDS requires immediate medical attention to manage and treat the breathing difficulties and support the infant’s development.
+It occurs when the lungs are underdeveloped and lack sufficient surfactant, a substance essential for keeping the air sacs (alveoli) in the lungs open.
+Without enough surfactant, the lungs collapse, making breathing difficult, leading to low oxygen levels in the blood, and causing damage to the delicate lung tissue.
+Respiratory distress syndrome in premature infants is a medical emergency that requires immediate attention to manage breathing difficulties and support the infant’s development.

 Types of Respiratory Distress Syndrome